-Please note that we have defined the complete address www.google.com instead of just the hostname google.com in the hosts file because modern browsers sometimes circumvent the block if we only define the later.
+Please note that we have defined the complete address www.google.com instead of just the hostname google.com in the hosts file because modern browsers sometimes circumvent the block if we only define the latter.

-Suppose we have a server located at a local network that we want to access.
+Suppose we have a server located on a local network that we want to access.
 We usually have to type the server’s IP to access it unless it has been defined on our local DNS.
-One way to avoid typing the IP, again and again, is to assign an alias to the server in the hosts file as follows:
+One way to avoid typing the IP, again and again is to assign an alias to the server in the hosts file as follows:

-Now when we saved the file and type myserver in the address bar, we will be redirected to our remote server.
+When we save the file and type myserver in the address bar, we will be redirected to our remote server.

 We have learned that by making very simple changes to the hosts file, we can customize and thus redirect the network traffic according to our needs.
-We can also get rid of a network attack or prank by restoring the hosts file to its default.
+We can also eliminate a network attack or prank by restoring the hosts file to its default.